 - All kinds of A/B testing

 What’s more, by utilising this data, you can go beyond just understanding overall trends in user behaviour and detecting specific technical problems.
-Namely, user behaviour data can help you predict an individual’s future behaviour based on his or her specific past behaviour.
+Namely, user behaviour data can help you predict an individual’s future behaviour based on their specific past behaviour.

 This allows companies to personalise each customer’s experience in ways that weren’t imaginable until recently.
-Personalisation has become a standard that needs to be fulfilled.
+Personalisation has become a standard that must be met.
 Research by Epsilon indicates that 80% of consumers are more likely to buy from brands that offer personalised experiences.

 Having the right data is the first step to fixing problems that hinder your conversion rates and improving customer experience.